DICOM vs PACS: Benefits and Differences in Medical Imaging

 Data Handling And Management

 DICOM focuses on encoding and transmitting imaging data.
-It ensures that images keep their original quality, even during transmission through different systems.
+It ensures that images retain their original quality, even when transmitted through different systems.

 PACS specializes in storing and managing imaging data, making it easy for healthcare providers to access studies using patient ID, imaging type, or study date.
-It also offers secure long-term storage for future reference, whether cloud-based or on-premise PACS.
+It also offers secure long-term storage for future reference, whether in a cloud-based or on-premises PACS.

 Interoperability and Integration